kappacite/SkinsAPI/README.md

 If you have some problem with it like NMS or other, you can open an issue.

 # In future
- - Get skin from Mojang
+ * Set skin from Mojang Account
+ * Set skin from image

 # License
 [GPL](https://www.gnu.org/licenses/licenses.fr.html)